 - The scientific name for the gray wolf, canis lupus

-- Foreign words for wolf, such as lobo.
+- Other foreign words for wolf, such as lobo.

 - Fenrir, the monstrous wolf from Norse Mythology